yulrun/yulrun.github.io/GodotGAS/3_practical_implementation.md

 	return true
 ```

-### Step 2: Configuring the Ability Node
+### Step 2: Granting the Ability
-1. Create a new Node in your project and attach your `ga_fireball.gd` script.
-Save it as `ga_fireball.tscn`.
+1. Create a new Node in your project, attach your `ga_fireball.gd` script, and save it as `ga_fireball.tscn`.
-2. Select the node and look at the Inspector.
-You will see the GodotGAS "Ability Rules" and "Ability Mechanics" categories.
-3. **Gatekeeping:** Assign a tag to `Activation Blocked Tags` (e.g., `Status.Stunned`).
-If the player is stunned, the ASC will automatically block the cast.
-4. **Costs:** Drag a `GameplayEffect` resource that subtracts Mana into the `Cost Effect` slot.

-### Step 3: Granting the Ability
-To give this ability to your player, you must grant it to their ASC.
+2. To give this ability to your player, you must grant it to their ASC.
 You can do this in the player's `_ready()` function:

 ```gdscript
 @onready var asc = $AbilitySystemComponent